 Sequence liabilities and antibody developability

 Annotating sequence liabilities is typically part of antibody screening workflows.
 For this reason, we have incorporated IGX-Annotate in IGX-Branch and IGX-Track, allowing users to identify sequence liabilities that are exposed on the antibody surface.
 Internally, a 3D structure of your antibody is generated and every liability (e.g., an unpaired Cystein) that is exposed on the protein surface will contribute to a liability score, which is subsequently added as a clone-level tag.
 For more details on IGX-Annotate, see the IGX-Annotate blog post.
 The integration of IGX-Annotate with IGX-Branch and IGX-Track is an example of how we continuously expand the functionality of the platform to satisfy the needs of users.
 This is either done by upgrading existing Apps, or by developing completely new Apps.
-An example of the latter is IGX-Track, the App for panning round workflows.
+An example of the latter is our solution for panning round workflows.

 What’s next?